-Council approved the 2019/20 treasury management strategy on 14 February 2019.
+9. Council approved the 2019/20 treasury management strategy on 13 February 2019.
 The proposed strategy for 2020/21 has no significant changes compared to previous year.
+Treasury management strategy 2020/21 has been updated in line with code.

 Financial implications and risk assessment